Yshoair/payment-service/README.md

 2. run Spring boot main class com.wefox.payment.PaymentServiceApplication

     a.
 Please note The project is developed in Java 11 so make sure you have a compatible JDK.

+3. The entry point to the code would be src/main/java/com/wefox/payment/infrastructure/kafka/consumer/KafkaPaymentConsumer.java

 ### :memo: Notes